 Apple is against using intermediate L3 measurement results in L1 measurement reporting in both FR1 and FR2.

-Intel, vivo and Ericsson think both two frameworks can be supported and further discuss how to determine which framework to use for different purposes or scenarios.
+vivo and Ericsson think both two frameworks can be supported and further discuss how to determine which framework to use for different purposes or scenarios.

 If we don’t conclude on this issue, there will be several issues blocked.
 To make progress, Moderator suggests following the majority view and agree on: